 The sciatic nerve can become compressed by the growing baby and expanding uterus which rests on the muscles of the pelvic floor and lower back causing pain down the leg.
 A gentle pregnancy massage can help to release the nerve bringing relief to the expectant mother.

 Headaches can be caused by hormonal changes, by stress or tension around the head, neck and shoulder areas as a result of poor posture.
 Massage can help relieve tension to these areas and improve blood circulation.

 Circulation becomes difficult during pregnancy so leg cramps, oedema (swelling in the ankles and hands) can be a common symptoms of pregnancy.
-Massage can be very helpful in helping to boost circulation and encouraging lymph to move around the body, helping to remove toxins and reduce swelling.
+Massage can be very helpful in helping to boost circulation and encouraging lymph to move around the body.
+Therefore helping to remove toxins and reduce swelling.

 During your pregnancy massage the therapist will make you feel as relaxed and as comfortable as possible.
 A side lying position is adopted with pillows placed between the legs, under the abdomen and breasts and under the head for full support and comfort.

 Before you book a pregnancy massage you might wish to check in with your primary healthcare provider to be sure your midwife/doctor approves massage during your pregnancy.